karsha19/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(areaOfCircle)  //  314 m

-const gravity = 9.81      // in m/s2
+const gravity = 9.81      // in m/s^2
 let mass = 72             // in Kilogram

 // Let us calculate weight of an object const weight = mass * gravity console.log(weight)        // 706.32 N(Newton)

-const boilingPoint = 100  // temperature in oC, boiling point of water const bodyTemp = 37       // body temperature in oC
+const boilingPoint = 100  // temperature in degree celsius ( boiling point of water). const bodyTemp = 37       // body temperature in degree celsius.

 // Concatenating string with numbers using string interpolation /*
- The boiling point of water is 100 oC.
+ The boiling point of water is 100 degree celsius.
- Human body temperature is 37 oC.
+ Human body temperature is 37 degree celsius.
- The gravity of earth is 9.81 m/s2.
+ The gravity of earth is 9.81 m/s^2.
  */
 console.log(
-  `The boiling point of water is ${boilingPoint} oC.\nHuman body temperature is ${bodyTemp} oC.\nThe gravity of earth is ${gravity} m / s2.`
+  `The boiling point of water is ${boilingPoint} degree celsius.\nHuman body temperature is ${bodyTemp} degree celsius.\nThe gravity of earth is ${gravity} m / s^2.`
 )
 ```